2016 Toa Payoh child abuse case: Sentence

 Due to this, for the most serious charges of voluntarily causing hurt with dangerous means, Justice Thean imposed on Azlin and Ridzuan a term ranging between 12 and 14 years' imprisonment; and for each of the various other charges of child abuse and hurt faced the couple separately, the judge gave out jail terms ranging between six months and one year for Ridzuan and between six months and eight years for Azlin.
 Three out of these jail terms for Ridzuan and Azlin each were ordered to run consecutively.
 Accordingly, Ridzuan and Azlin were each sentenced to a total of 27 years' imprisonment.
 In addition, Ridzuan was sentenced to the legal maximum of 24 strokes of the cane, while Azlin, who cannot be caned under the law due to her gender, had 12 more months (or a year) added to her 27-year sentence, which became a term of 28 years' jail.

-By then, the prosecution has appealed against the couple's acquittal for murder; they also decided to include fresh arguments for life imprisonment in their appeal should their appellate challenge against the couple's convictions was not accepted.
+By then, the prosecution had appealed against the couple's acquittal for murder; they also decided to include fresh arguments for life imprisonment in their appeal should their appellate challenge against the couple's convictions was not accepted.
 However, in February 2021, the prosecution decided to not pursue the original murder charge in Ridzuan's case after reconsidering his involvement in the crime, and hence they withdrew their appeal against Ridzuan's acquittal.